Joe and Meniere’s Disease

 1. Find a naturopathic physician in your area.
 They will help you focus on all facets of balancing your health.
 They primarily seek the “cause” of issues, not just symptom treatment, suppression.

 2. Get blood work done, especially food allergy, candida, herpes virus testing and vitamin deficiencies such as B12 & D. Eliminate from your life as many foods as you can that you are reactive to.
 A simple blood test for Candida overgrowth can determine if you may have fungal infection issues.
 Get tested for herpes virus.
 You may have and never know it.
 Many people have found relief suppressing this virus (which can embed itself in the nerves of the inner ear) with prescription anti-virals, L-Lysine & vitamin C.

 3. Take a look at these products & medications that are known “oto-toxins”.
 When you take any prescription drug, read the fine print in the little handout that comes with it.
 If it says it may cause tinnitus or ringing, think twice… Also, keep Q-tips out of your ear canal.
 While you do get “some” cleaning done, it’s impossible not to push ear wax up to or closer to the ear drum.
 My ENT once took a picture of the wax piled up against my ear drum, I was sold at that point.
 My symptoms always seemed to worsen the day after I swabbed my canals.
 I now go to my ENT twice/year for a thorough, professional ear canal clean out.

 4. Stay active and exercise.
 As hard as this may be at times, you need strength to fight and your metabolism needs to be up.

-5. The 1st treatment for Meniere’s in Asia is water therapy, 64oz/day.
+5. The 1st treatment for Meniere’s in Asia is water therapy, drinking 64oz/day.
 This has shown proven results!

 8. Hold off on any ear surgery/steroid injections as long as you can.
 Try alternative treatments before risking devastating damage to your ear.
 None of the “conventional” treatments actually address the cause of the issue.
 They only address the symptoms, and just temporarily.